Latest Updates

 Endorsements

 Many voters do not have sufficient time or access to declared candidate information to research and make the best informed decisions, which is why the endorsement process is so important to fielding the best possible slate of Democratic candidates for the November election.
-Nearly 400 Democratic Precinct Committeepersons have been busy attending candidate forums for county-wide and judicial offices as well as individual candidate “meet and greet” events to best understand qualifications and electability.
-At the more local level, each of the 18 area Democratic Zone organizations will also meet to endorse and publicize their recommendations for school directors, municipal races, and Magisterial District Judges.
+Nearly 400 Democratic Precinct Committeepersons attended candidate forums for county-wide and judicial offices as well as individual candidate “meet and greet” events to best understand qualifications and electability.
+At the more local level, each of the 18 area Democratic Zone organizations also met to endorse and publicize their recommendations for school directors, municipal races, and Magisterial District Judges.

 Office Hours: